The Biking Lawyer Cyclist Crash Guide

 If you do not call the police to the scene, you could have a difficult time documenting, reporting, and getting justice after the crash.

 If you leave the scene and report after the crash, police will likely tell you to go to a Collision Reporting Centre.
 These are often located far from the crash site.
-In Toronto, even if you are hit downtown, the reporting centers are in North York or Scarborough.
-For the rest of Ontario, see here: https://www.collision-reporting-centre.com/collision_reporting_centre/
+In Toronto, if you are hit downtown, there is a new downtown reporting centre, but police services across Ontario vary in their support of cyclists post crash.

 Not calling police to the scene means the motorist will likely not face a penalty for violating the Highway Traffic Act or in severe cases, the Criminal Code of Canada.